 Secrets to a Good Doctor-Patient Relationship

-Five people with arthritis share what makes their relationship work.
+Get advice from five people with arthritis and their doctors about what makes their relationship work.

-Dozens of studies show that patients have better health outcomes when their physicians are effective, empathetic communicators.
+Dozens of studies show that patients have better health outcomes when their physicians are effective, empathic communicators.
 “Being able to talk to your doctor builds trust.
 And when you trust your doctor, you’re more likely to follow their instructions.
-That markedly increases your odds of having a good outcome,” says Allan Hamilton, MD, professor of neurosurgery at the University of Arizona in Tucson and author of The Scalpel and the Soul: Encounters with Surgery, the Supernatural, and the Healing Power of Hope (Tarcher/Penguin, 2008).
+That markedly increases your odds of having a good outcome,” says Allan Hamilton, MD, executive director of the Arizona Simulation Technology and Education Center, in Tucson.

 “Every doctor goes to medical school with the intent of helping people, and I think almost every doctor wakes up in the morning with that same level of commitment,” says Dr. Lucey.
 “But unfortunately, our current medical system poses many barriers that prevent physicians from providing the care they intend to.”

 Chief among communication barriers, says Dr. Lucey, is a lack of time.
-“Doctors today have to see dozens of patients in a single day, and if one takes more time than he or she allotted, that cuts down on the face-time the doctor has with her next patients.”
+Patients feel better if doctors aren’t in a rush – and when patients have more time, but, she says, “Doctors have to see dozens of patients in a single day, and if one takes more time than he or she allotted, that cuts down on the face-time the doctor has with her next patients.”

-Need proof?
-We spoke to five inspiring people with arthritis and the amazing physicians who’ve made a difference in their health.
-Read on to learn what they’ve discovered so you’ll be able to find a great doctor or improve your relationship with your current one.
+We spoke to five inspiring people with arthritis and the amazing physicians who’ve used positive communication to make a difference in their health.

 “Not everyone likes a doctor as proactive as I am – but Lucille and I really complement each other.
 She likes that I’ve made it my mission to help her stay healthy, no matter what it takes.
 And she’s really a model patient, in that she realizes that RA is a lifelong disease that requires patience and a long-term commitment.
 Managing RA means many doctor’s visits, blood tests, injections and medications, but patients who understand that and make it a priority and a goal, as Lucille does, tend to have the best outcomes.”